doron-shapira/splitter/README.md

-# splitter
+# Splitter
 Web App that calculates a tip, and splits the cost evenly.
+Taken as a challenge from frontendmentor.io